bbauska/W3Cx-4of5-thru-May-2024/README.md

 German subtitle file has been loaded, and that none of the other tracks have been loaded.

-### Possible values for the readyState attribute of HTML tracks:
+<h4>Possible values for the readyState attribute of HTML tracks:</h4>

 -   <b>0 = NONE</b> ; the text track's cues have not been obtained